semrush/intergalactic/website/docs/core-principles/a11y/a11y-keyboard.md

 ### Input и textarea

 - Input fields get focus by pressing the `Tab` key.
 - When focused, the fields are highlighted with a blue outline.
-For fields that have been validated, the outline corresponds to the border color (e.g., orange).
+For fields that have been validated, the outline corresponds to the border color (for example, orange).
 - The target action is performed by pressing `Enter` (saving, applying a filter, etc.).

 ### Checkbox, radio и switch

 - Selection controls get focus when you press `Tab`.
 - When focused, the controls are highlighted with a blue outline.
-For controls that have been validated, the outline corresponds to the border color (e.g., orange).
+For controls that have been validated, the outline corresponds to the border color (for example, orange).
 - When you press `Enter`, an element is checked/unchecked, depending on the initial state.

 ### Any other controls (FilterTrigger, Pills, TabLine, etc.)